blazerzero/duo-help/Interface-Guide.md

 ---

 ## **What If I Don't Know Which of a Pair of Values is the Wrong/Right One?**
-If you see a pair of violating values but don’t know which one is wrong, you can mark either one of them, or you can mark both!
-The goal here is not that you know exactly what is the right value, but that you can find violations in the dataset.
+You can mark either one of them, or you can mark both!
+The goal here is not that you know exactly what is the right value, but that you can find violations of keys/FDs in the dataset.

 ---